-Note: a written report and questions for the defence are required from the External Examiner regardless of whether she or he is planning to participate in the Oral Defence.
+Note: a written report and questions for the defence are required from the external examiner regardless of whether they are planning to participate in the Oral Defence.

 The external examiner is asked to assess whether the dissertation meets the criteria for a successful dissertation, with reference to the expectations regarding the scope and structure of a doctoral dissertation at UBC and using the criteria outlined in the following documents: